lamthuyvo/cuny-2025-analysis-niko/README.md

 ## Methodology

-The notebook tktktktk.ipynb performs the following analyses:

 #### Part 1: Cleaning

 - Removed the metadata rows from the raw spreadsheet using Google Sheets.
 - Kept the 'Period' and 'Value' columns.
+- Removed April to December 2025 from the 'Period' column because there is no data for those months.
 - Downloaded that new spreadsheet to add to the data folder to analyze in Jupyter Notebook.

+The notebook tktktktk.ipynb performs the following analyses:

 #### Part 2: TKTK

 - Description of what you did with the data